ashleybaxter/iamashley/_posts/2019-04-11-reflecting-on-a-disappointing-product-launch.markdown

 2. Its low price point (it only costs £5.50 a month)
 3. The immediate value it delivers unlike other products that are triggered if there's a threat of being sued

-It's embarrassing to admit this because of how wrong I was, but I expected 50%+ of my existing customers to add this to their policy via a mid-term adjustment or upon their renewal.
-This would give me a huge spike in cashflow (I estimated £5000).
+It's embarrassing to admit this because of how wrong I was, but I expected 50%+ of my existing customers to add this to their policy.
+This would give me a spike in cashflow.
 For new sign-ups I expected a similar rate of adoption.

 That wasn't so.